Teoneag/CoinSky/README.md

 ## TO DO
 ### on firestoreMethods
-- PortofolioPage: show holdings, update ballance in real time, reset virtual portofolio
+- Settings: Reset virtual portofolio
 - HomePage: ballance, holdings
 - Go on every page and add minimum text + functionality
 - logo + app name